buptliuhs/webhook-in-aws/README.md

 }'
 ```

+Note:

+- HTTP headers are propagated in attributes in SNS messages.
+Name of the attribute is `headers`.

 ### Receive notification inside AWS

 All messages received via the webhook will be published to SNS topic.
-The topic ARN is in CDK deployment output (`WebhookStack.snsTopicArn`):
+The topic ARN is in CDK deployment
+output (`WebhookStack.snsTopicArn`):

 ```shell
 Outputs:
 WebhookStack.snsTopicArn = arn:aws:sns:us-west-2:<aws-account-id>:WebhookStack-WebhookTopic